sophiawilson18/FlowMatching/README.md

 ## Acknowledgements and Original Sources

-Parts of the code in this repository are adapted from:
+The code in this repository are adapted from:

 - [Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting]([https://arxiv.org/abs/2410.03229](https://arxiv.org/html/2410.03229v1#bib.bib14)) by Lim et al. (2025), licensed under CC BY 4.0.